-Welcome to truce.
-I blog mostly about literary things, from experimental fiction to literature in translation to interviews with literary critics.
+Welcome to truce, a litblog covering a range of things—from experimental fiction to literature in translation to interviews with literary critics.

 - Email: mattjakubowski at hotmail dot com

 I am represented by Sarah Yake at the Frances Collin Agency.

 About Matthew Jakubowski

 I am a rather tall fiction writer and literary critic based in West Philadelphia.

 My work has been published widely, in venues such as The Brooklyn Rail, Music and Literature, gorse, 3:AM Magazine, The Paris Review Daily, Kirkus Reviews, The Kenyon Review Online, Bookforum, Berfrois, Great Jones Street, Black Sun Lit, Corium, and The Millions.